South Coast Walks & Historical Sites

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

-We stay at the Mount Pleasant Hotel, close to the River Sid and opposite National Trust Parkland, a quiet in which to enjoy stay, yet the hotel is only a short level walk to the town and Sidmouth's lovely mile long sand and pebble beach.
+We stay at the three-star, family run Mount Pleasant Hotel, close to the River Sid and opposite National Trust Parkland; a quiet location in which to stay, yet the hotel is only a short level walk to the town and Sidmouth's lovely mile long sand and pebble beach.

 Hosted by Jonty and Bev the hotel is grade II listed and a fine example of early Georgian architecture.
 Built around 1795 as a private residence it was subsequently used as a rectory before the building was turned into a hotel during the last century.